-Geomôn staff have published a range of geowalks in the AONB Magazine ‘Swn y Mor’ (presented here as PDF files to download) : and in our publication “Footsteps through Time” (one shown here as an example), but if following any of our trails please be sure to follow accepted codes on hammering [please don’t], collection of samples [only material already broken off] and general countryside codes [take nothing but photographs, leave nothing but footprints].
+We have published a range of self guided ‘geowalks’ which are presented here as PDF files to download : there are others in our publication “Footsteps through Time” (one shown here as an example).
+If you are following any of our trails please be sure to follow accepted codes on hammering [please don’t], collection of samples [only material already broken off] and general countryside codes [take nothing but photographs, leave nothing but footprints].
 Most of Anglesey is a protected site.

 Fossil and sample collection

 GeoMon UNESCO Global Geopark is signatory to the European Geoparks Network Charter which forbids the sale of fossils and mineral specimens by any of its partner organisations.
-Fossils are a limited resource, rock exposures are damaged permanently by hammering and collecting, though often there are pebbles on the beaches collectable as souvenirs.
+Fossils are a limited resource, rock exposures are damaged permanently by hammering and collecting, though often there are pebbles on the beaches which can be collected as souvenirs.

 The Geopark does not permit the sale of fossils by its partners nor does it promote the collection of fossils from within its boundaries, indeed their collection from many of the sites listed is forbidden by law.
 Follow the Countryside Code.

 - Be safe – plan ahead and follow any signs

 - Leave gates and property as you find them